Last Updated on May 30, 2021

 I went to a local HMart with my boyfriend to shop for Korean groceries.
-While there, we picked up a wide variety of wonderful products like garlic and shrimp flavored yum yum chips, salted seaweed munchies, and an ultra-precious super-fruit that is The Durian.
+While there, the two of us picked up a wide variety of wonderful products like shrimp-flavored yum-yum chips, salted seaweed munchies, and an ultra-precious super-fruit that is The Durian.

-A durian is a spiky pineapple-like fruit that comes from Asia.
+Durian is a spiky pineapple-like fruit that comes from Asia.
 If you find one in America, there’s a pretty good chance it’ll come frozen due to its short shelf-life.
 If you find one fresh, you’ll pay a hefty price from fees for rapid international shipping.
-A frozen durian will normally sell for just under $5.00 a piece.
+A frozen durian will normally sell for just under $5.00 apiece.
 They come in a convenient yellow bag to aid in ease of transportation.
 They’re quite uncomfortable to carry due to the spikes.

 Durians have a certain reputation… They’re known as the world’s smelliest fruit.

 With our durian mostly thawed, my boyfriend and I now had to figure out what to do with the thing.
 I researched how to open it while he searched online for a recipe.
 I found a YouTube video that explained how to open it.
 You basically prod the durian with a knife until you find a soft spot.
 Then you stab it, cut a line down the soft part, and peel it open like a pomegranate.

 We struggled for a good 20 minutes with little luck.
 We had let the durian sit out for over 5 hours but the inside still must have been a little frozen because opening it was nearly impossible.
 We had to alternate cutting, chiseling, stabbing, ripping, peeling and pulling the stubborn durian.
 All while getting poked with the fruit’s sharp spines.